keptn/keptn/usecases/production-deployments/README.md

     If you login using either a new registrated user, or a user that you've created before, you should see version 2.
 After logging out, you should see verison 1 again.

+#### Redirect only Chrome users

-1. (Optional) Another option is to redirect traffic based on the user browser.
-See the following configuration that enables that.
+1. Another option is to redirect traffic based on the used browser.
+See the following configuration that enables that:

-    ```
+    ```yaml
     apiVersion: networking.istio.io/v1alpha3
     kind: VirtualService
     metadata: